yhpua/tirt/README.md

 tirt
 ================
-Interpretational Threshold based on IRT method
+Interpretational threshold values based on the IRT method

 # Introduction